-When you write a post and ten people write back and say, “What the heck are you talking about?” you know you screwed it up.
-So, what the heck is first rinse water, why do you keep it in the fridge, and why would you even bother?
+When you write a post and ten people write back and say, “What the heck are you talking about?” you know you screwed up.
+“What the heck is first rinse water?
+Why keep it in the fridge?
+Why would you even bother?”
 Sorry, sorry.
 My bad.

-After beekeepers crush and strain honeycomb, they like to save the wax for other uses such as making candles, cosmetics, lotions, soaps, or whatever.
-The first thing you have to do is clean the wax to get rid of all the honey that is still sticking to it.
+I’ll start at the beginning.
+After beekeepers crush and strain honeycomb, they like to save the wax for other uses such as making candles, cosmetics, lotions, and soaps.
+But the first thing they have to do is clean the wax to remove all the honey that is stuck to it.

 Honey readily dissolves in water, so you can wash the wax by pouring clean water over it and swishing it around for a while until most of the honey dissolves.
 Once you are done, the water you drain from the wax is strongly flavored with honey.
 The less water you use, the stronger the flavor.

 Instead of pouring it down the drain, you can save this flavored water and use it in cooking.
 It can be used in place of plain water in things like bread, muffins, cakes, applesauce, tea, stir-fries, salad dressings, or any recipe that calls for both water and a sweetener.
 It gives the food the necessary sweetness and just a hint of honey flavor.
 Being the frugal type, I can’t bear to throw this stuff away . . . just think how many bee lives it took to produce it.

 Now, to properly rinse your beeswax, you will probably change the water several times.
 Only the water from the first rinse will be sweet enough to notice, so it is the only water worth keeping.
 It is what I called “first rinse water” in yesterday’s post.

 Refrigerate the rinse water